asitdave/Bispectrum-Pipeline-for-Galaxy-Surveys/README.md

 3. `compute_ps_terms`: This script computes the power spectrum cross and auto-correlation terms for each species in the galaxy survey catalog.
 Each term is further scaled by their corresponding species fraction.
 Results are further stored in a pickle file as a dictionary.

 ## Features
-- **Cross-Species Correlation**: Easily compute bispectrum terms for multiple galaxy species (e.g., target, oiii, siii, noise).
+- **Cross-Species Correlation**: Easily compute bispectrum terms for multiple galaxy species (e.g., correct, oiii, siii, noise).
 - **Parallelized Processing**: Leverages multi-threading and multiprocessing to optimize for high-performance computing environments.
 - **Integration with nbodykit**: Utilizes the nbodykit library for cosmology-related functions, enabling accurate and efficient data transformations.
 - **Modular Structure**: Each script is standalone, allowing specific components of the pipeline to be run independently based on need.